-- Creative Professional badge registration for Comic-Con 2014 has reached capacity and is closed.
-We do not anticipate that any additional creative professional badges or complimentary guest badges will become available.
+- Creative Professional and Trade Professional badge registration for Comic-Con 2014 has reached capacity and is closed.
+We do not anticipate that any additional professional badges or complimentary guest badges will become available.
+No badges will be sold onsite.

 How do I sign up for a Member ID?